fastforwardlabs/blog/content/posts/2021-05-26-deep-learning-for-automatic-offline-signature-verification.md

 Signature verification falls within the broader field of user biometrics - capturing unique user data such as behavioural traits (e.g. voice, handwritten signature, typing patterns) or physiological traits (e.g. fingerprint, face, iris, etc).
 These traits can then be used for security applications such as identification (match a user sample to a dataset of samples) and verification (match a user to a claimed or known identity sample).

-> The problem of automatic signature verification is commonly modeled as a verification task: given a learning set L, that contains genuine signatures from a set of users, a model is trained.
-This model is then used for verification: a user claims an identity and provides a query signature x_new.
+> The problem of automatic signature verification is commonly modeled as a verification task: given a learning set `$D$`, that contains genuine signatures from a set of users, a model is trained.
+This model is then used for verification: a user claims an identity and provides a query signature `$x_{new}$` .
 The model is used to classify the signature as genuine (belonging to the claimed individual) or forgery (created by someone else) [^2]

 While the overall use of physical documents that contain signatures will likely be reduced as many platforms become digitized, handwritten signatures remain ubiquitous, as they are easy to collect, non-invasive and useful across multiple daily activities.
 According to a 2019 study by the US Federal Reserve Payments [^1] on checks, an estimated 14 billion checks were issued, with an estimated value of $26.8 trillion.
 While this represents an 8.2% decline in overall number of checks compared to the previous year, it still indicates a fairly large amount of check transactions.
 In addition, the rate of digitization varies across locales with many companies maintaining support for both digital and physical signatures as a physical failsafe, resistant to digital attacks.